home-assistant/architecture/adr/0011-discovery-requires-unique-id.md

 ## Decision

-To protect project goals and to provide clarity to our users and contributors, we're introducing the following rules on how discoverable integrations need to be configured:
+To protect project goals and to provide clarity to our users and contributors, we're introducing the following rules on how discoverable integrations need to be designed:

 - Integrations that are discoverable must provide an unique id (via `async_set_unique_id`) to allow the user to ignore the discovered config entry.